Aliases for PLCG2 Gene

 GeneCards Summary for PLCG2 Gene

 PLCG2 (Phospholipase C Gamma 2) is a Protein Coding gene.
 Diseases associated with PLCG2 include Autoinflammation, Antibody Deficiency, And Immune Dysregulation and Familial Cold Autoinflammatory Syndrome 3.
-Among its related pathways are MAPK Signaling: Oxidative Stress Pathway and Downstream signaling events of B Cell Receptor (BCR).
+Among its related pathways are G-Beta Gamma Signaling and Insulin receptor recycling.
 Gene Ontology (GO) annotations related to this gene include obsolete signal transducer activity and phosphatidylinositol phospholipase C activity.
 An important paralog of this gene is PLCG1.

 UniProtKB/Swiss-Prot Summary for PLCG2 Gene

 The production of the second messenger molecules diacylglycerol (DAG) and inositol 1,4,5-trisphosphate (IP3) is mediated by activated phosphatidylinositol-specific phospholipase C enzymes.
 It is a crucial enzyme in transmembrane signaling.

 Phospholipases are a group of enzymes that hydrolyze phospholipids into fatty acids and other lipophilic molecules.
 There are four major classes; phospholipase A, phospholipase B, phosphoinositide-specific phospholipase C and phospholipase D.